wegento/review-pro/README.md

 # **About The Project** :

 **This module help you to have more communications with your customers.
-As you know the customer always will be happy if they could get this answer
+As you know the customer always will be happy if they could get the answer

 Based on this concept we start to create a module. we know it's not enough**